Learning Plan for Quick Mastery

 Arrays and Linked Lists

-Key Foundation, Suggested Time: 1 Day
+Key Foundation, Recommended Time: 1 day

 Principles and Applications of Hash Tables